srcmake/cpp-stl-algorithms/README.md

 auto lambdaIsEven = [](int i) { return i % 2 == 0; };

 std::vector<int>::iterator it = std::copy_if(v1.begin(), v1.end(), v2.begin(), lambdaIsEven);
-// Points to the element after 4 in v2.

 // v2 is { 2 4 }
+// "it" points to the element after 4 in v2.
 ```

 ---